avantikagoyal/Dating-Compatibility-Prediction/README.md

 We welcome further exploration and contributions to refine our models or expand upon our findings.
 Feel free to fork this repository and submit your enhancements for review.

 ## Acknowledgements
 We extend our gratitude to Columbia University and Kaggle contributor, Ulrik Thyge Pedersen, for collecting and providing the dataset that made this project possible.
-Special thanks also go to our professor and peers for their invaluable support and feedback throughout this endeavor.
+Special thanks also goes to our professor and peers for their support and feedback throughout this endeavor.
+This is a team project completed as an assignment for UC San Diego's Course COGS 108.